refinedev/refine/documentation/tutorial/authentication/data-provider-integration/index.md

 Let's replace our data provider's `fetch` method with a custom wrapper that adds the `Authorization` header to the requests.
 This way, we'll be able to protect our resources from unauthenticated users and handle this step in a single place.

-Try to add the following lines to your `src/providers/data-provider.ts` file:
+Update your `src/providers/data-provider.ts` file by adding the following lines:

 ```ts title="src/providers/data-provider.ts"
 import type { DataProvider } from "@refinedev/core";